 Since 2005 Temple Aliyah and St. Bernardine have joined together for this special inter-religious event.
 Fr.
 McNamara of St. Bernardine speaks from the pulpit at a Friday evening Shabbat service and Rabbi Vogel speaks at St. Bernardine at a Sunday mass.
 Each year they reflect on the same topic from different points of view.
 The members of both communities are invited and encouraged to join together at both services.
 There is a musical component to this inter-religious experience and of course we join together for refreshments together afterwards.

 Every year on the first Sunday in November members of Temple Aliyah join together with other synagogues and Jewish schools for a day focused on community service and social action.
 The morning is filled with on campus collections for local organizations and activities benefitting those in need near and far.
 In the afternoon we have a number of activities on and off site.
 There is something for everyone of every age.
-Activities include a car wash sponsored by our youth department (benefitting Jewish World Watch), a blood drive (sponsored by Cedars-Sinai), sandwich-making for the homeless and clients of local food pantries (co-sponsored by St. Bernardine, the Mohammedi Center and Pacific Boys’ Lodge) and much, much more.
+Activities include a youth-sponsored project, a blood drive (sponsored by Cedars-Sinai), sandwich-making for the homeless and clients of local food pantries (co-sponsored by St. Bernardine, the Mohammedi Center and Pacific Boys’ Lodge) and much, much more.
 It if a fun-filled day which is all about helping others.

 Beginning in 2005 we have joined together with St. Bernardine’s community to celebrate Thanksgiving and join together to give thanks.
 Each year we mark it differently – with prayer, music, reflection, a community service project or some combination of these the weekend before Thanksgiving.
 It is a wonderful way to give thanks and reflect with our friends and neighbors and to mark the true meaning of the Thanksgiving holiday.